Lacquer VS Polyurethane, Which Coat to Use

 Always apply any of these wood finishes in as dust-free an environment as possible.
 That can be tricky in a woodworking shop, where dust is expected.
 If space allows, installing a well-ventilated paint booth area goes a long way toward providing a dust-free environment for finishing operations.

 Theoretically, these finishes can be brushed, rolled, or sprayed.
-However, lacquer is almost always sprayed to allow the finish to level out for an ultra-smooth finish.
-The only way I have seen shellac available in a spray is in the liquid form of Bulls-eye stain killer. varnish and polyurethane can be sprayed with lacquer oil, water-based lacquer, and lacquer tree.
+However, lacquer is almost always sprayed to level out the finish for an ultra-smooth result.
+The only way I have seen shellac available in a spray is in the liquid form of Bulls-eye stain killer.
+Varnish and polyurethane can be sprayed with lacquer oil, water-based lacquer, and lacquer tree.

-When brushing, a natural bristle brush, often called “china bristle,” is best for oil-based products and has a durable polyurethane finish for durability.
+When brushing, a natural bristle brush, often called “china bristle,” is best for oil-based products and has a durable polyurethane finish.
 In contrast, a nylon brush is best for water-based products.
 Disposable foam brushes and foam roller brushes can be used, but they will not give as good a finish.
-Synthetic rollers will work with all materials, and rags can be used with oil-based varnish and durable coating or polyurethane finish for a hand-rubbed finish.
+Synthetic rollers work with all materials, and rags can be used with oil-based varnish and durable coatings or polyurethane finishes for a hand-rubbed finish.

 Multiple Coats of Lacquer Finish

-Most of the time, multiple coats of lacquer finish need to be applied, with a light sanding of wooden surface with fine sandpaper between each protective layer of coats applying lacquer.
+Most of the time, multiple coats of lacquer finish need to be applied, with a light sanding of the wooden surface between each protective layer.

-This thin coat of sanding performs two purposes: scuffing the wood surface for good adhesion of acrylic lacquers and removal of bumps caused by dust getting into the lacquer finish.
+This thin coat of sanding serves two purposes: scuffing the wood surface to improve adhesion of acrylic lacquers and removing bumps caused by dust getting into the lacquer finish.
 On lacquer, sanding can also be used to remove drips and runs.

 Two or more coats are generally enough for a durable finish on most applications of wood furniture and hardwood floors; however, it is not uncommon for high-end wood furniture and wooden floors to have multiple coats, usually hand-rubbed.